magento/architecture/design-documents/service-isolation.md

 Magento Commerce was designed as a monolithic modular application: all codebase is split to functional modules but is deployed together.
 This has following implications:

 * Application has to be deployed as a whole.
-No ability to deploy updated versions of separate components independently
+No ability to deploy updated versions of separate services independently
 * Application has to be scaled as a whole.
-No ability to scale separate components independently
+No ability to scale separate services independently
-* Even though modular code structure groups related behavior, it is easy to introduce an undesired dependency between application components as components are not deployed and tested independently.
+* Even though modular code structure groups related behavior, it is easy to introduce an undesired dependency between application services as services are not deployed and tested independently.
 Only static modularity analysis is performed.

 ## Current state
-Introduction of service contracts in Magento 2.0 was the first step towards component isolation:
+Introduction of service contracts in Magento 2.0 was the first step towards service isolation:

 * Every module defines its API (service contracts) – PHP interfaces that can be called either from within PHP process or remotely through REST, SOAP or AMQP APIs
 * Every module is allowed to call other modules only through their service contracts